astroboy7531/GK-docusaurus/docs/3/b.md

 |**Rare**|3|4|5|6|7|
 |**Epic**|2|3|4|5|6|
 |**Legendary**|1|2|3|4|5|

+The number of the same type of GPS needed for the Planet Terraformation Process will be as the following:

 Mixed race can have synergy with both of his parent's planet type synergy.
 The Planet Terraformation Process (PTP) will cost $GB and use as many GPS as needed.
 Even Genesis Planet will be able to try PTP at their own risk.